avaneev/prvhash/README.md

 length affects the size of this "space of sub-sequences", permitting the function to produce quality hashes for any required hash length.
-Statistically, these "jumps" are close to a uniformly-random repositioning: each new possible `lcg` value corresponds to a new random position, with a spread over the whole PRNG period.
+Statistically, these "jumps" are close to a uniformly-random repositioning: each simultaneous augmentation of `Seed` and `lcg` corresponds to a new random position, with a spread over the whole PRNG period.
 The actual performace is a lot more complicated as this PRNG system is able to converge into unrelated random number sequences of varying lengths, so the "jump" changes both the position and "index" of sub-sequence.
-This property of PRVHASH assures that different initial states of its `lcg` state variable (or `Seed`, which is mostly equivalent at initialization stage) produce practically unrelated random number sequences, permitting to use PRVHASH for PRNG-based simulations.
+This property of PRVHASH assures that different initial states of its `Seed` state variable (or `lcg`, which is mostly equivalent at initialization stage) produce practically unrelated random number sequences, permitting to use PRVHASH for PRNG-based simulations.

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message